CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 > Higher values may have a performance cost due to markers remaining active when they aren't needed, and there is no benefit to setting it higher than a few meters.

 ![rad_symbol_divider](https://i.imgur.com/Y5bQDtj.png)
+m have simple solutions.

 # Troubleshooting
+DotMarks is a big addon with some very strict dependencies.
+Stuff is gonna break for _someone_.

+Hopefully it's not you.
+But if it is, keep reading and maybe you'll find a solution.
 > [!WARNING]
-> Stalker's game engine is janky as fuck, and it sometimes does some weird shit.
-If you cannot make an issue happen again, **I don't want to know about it**.
+> Stalker's game engine is old, janky as fuck, and sometimes does some wacky shit.
+Almost any flavor of weird could happen once.
+If you cannot make it happen twice, **I don't want to know about it**.
 >
-> Apologies, but I simply cannot chase down every random glitch that comes from Anomaly or your mod soup, even if one of my scripts shows up in the error--so **please do not waste my time or yours with any issue that does not happen again a second time.**
+> Apologies, but I simply cannot chase down every random glitch that comes from Anomaly or someone's mod soup, even if one of my scripts shows up in the error--so **please do not waste my time or yours with any issue that does not reoccur, or which you cannot reproduce.**

-DotMarks is a big addon with some very strict dependencies.
-Here are the most common issues people have, and how to solve them:
+Here are the most common issues that DotMarks users have, and how to solve them:

 ![rad_symbol_divider](https://i.imgur.com/Y5bQDtj.png)